 1. Scope; Definitions; Contract language

-1.1 For the business relationship between CCS digital_fabric GmbH, Ungelsheimer Weg 3, 40472 Düsseldorf (hereinafter referred to as “CCS”) and the customer, the following general terms and conditions apply in the version valid at the time of the order.
-Deviating conditions of the customer are not recognized unless CCS expressly agrees to their validity.
+1.1 For the business relationship between CCS digital_fabric GmbH, Ungelsheimer Weg 3, 40472 Düsseldorf (hereinafter referred to as “CCS”) and the customer, the following general terms and conditions will apply in the version valid at the time of the order.
+Any deviating conditions of the customer are not recognized unless CCS expressly agrees to their validity.

-1.2 The customer is a consumer, insofar as it is a natural person and the purpose of the ordered deliveries and services cannot be attributed predominantly to his commercial or independent professional activity (§ 13 BGB).
+1.2 The customer is a consumer, insofar as the consumer is a natural person and the purpose of the ordered deliveries and services cannot be attributed predominantly to their commercial or independent professional activity (§ 13 BGB).
 In contrast, an entrepreneur is any natural or legal person or partnership with legal capacity who, when concluding the contract, acts in the exercise of their commercial or independent professional activity (§ 14 BGB).
 A merchant is someone who operates a trade (§ 1 HGB).

 1.3 The contract language is German.